 Spiritual development – including Bible lessons, prayer, character, and morals.

 Intellectual development – including the learning of colors, shapes, numbers, letters, sounds, and other readiness skills and concepts.

 Parents are welcome to visit the school periodically for the purpose of observing their child during daily activities.

-Treasures To Grow On shall use praise and positive methods of discipline, which encourage self-control, self-direction, self- esteem, and cooperation.
-Gentle, verbal warnings, brief time- out periods, and loss of privilege related to the misbehavior, will be the primary means of discipline.
+Treasures To Grow On shall use encouragement and positive methods of discipline, which promote self-control, self-direction, self- esteem, problem solving and cooperation.
+Gentle, verbal warnings, re-direction, and loss of privilege related to the misbehavior, will be the primary means of discipline.
+Children will be given choices whenever possible.
+Brief periods of “time away from the group” will be used occasionally for children age 3 and older.
 Discipline will never include the following: any form of corporal punishment (spanking, shaking, slapping, etc.), humiliating, shaming, threatening, or depriving the child of snacks, rest, or other necessities.

 A good sized backpack and a box of tissues to share with the class is all that is necessary to purchase for your child to bring to preschool.
 The backpack should be large enough to accommodate daily art projects, show and tell items, and snow clothes in the winter.